-- Take all possible measures to prevent the spread of Covid-19, through proportionate regulation of public health law and collaboration with all other agencies to investigate and respond to outbreaks - Maximise the proportion of food businesses with the top food hygiene rating - Continue the increase in the number of food businesses in the District - Help local food businesses understand how to deal with new laws about food allergies - Support and deliver litter clean-up events - Work with Swadlincote Town Centre businesses to tackle anti-social behaviour - Carry out further consultations to consider the need for new Public Spaces Protection Orders for controlling dogs - Maximise the benefits of Town Centre parking in Swadlincote - Find ways to improve air quality and to implement proposed new laws to control air pollution - Minimise the public health impact of exposure to environmental noise - Increase the use sustainable travel by Council staff and people accessing Swadlincote Town Centre - Influence services across the Council to improve their environmental performance - Improve the services offered to support vulnerable people or prevent residents falling into vulnerability to reduce the cost burden on the NHS - Bring more long-term empty homes back into occupation - Ensure that the energy efficiency of rented residential properties meet legal standards - Increase income from providing consultancy services and re-invest this in improved services to residents - Develop and improve the Civica database to drive improvements in efficiencies.
+- Respond appropriately to any further outbreaks of new COVID-19 variants and take relevant measures to prevent the spread of COVID-19, through proportionate regulation of public health law and collaboration with all other agencies - Maximise the proportion of food businesses with the top food hygiene rating - Continue the increase in the number of food businesses in the District - Help local food businesses understand how to deal with new laws about food allergies - Support and deliver litter clean-up events - Work with Swadlincote Town Centre businesses to tackle anti-social behaviour - Carry out further consultations to consider the need for new Public Spaces Protection Orders for controlling dogs - Maximise the benefits of Town Centre parking in Swadlincote - Find ways to improve air quality and to implement proposed new laws to control air pollution - Minimise the public health impact of exposure to environmental noise - Increase the use sustainable travel by Council staff and people accessing Swadlincote Town Centre - Influence services across the Council to improve their environmental performance - Improve the services offered to support vulnerable people or prevent residents falling into vulnerability to reduce the cost burden on the NHS - Bring more long-term empty homes back into occupation - Ensure that the energy efficiency of rented residential properties meet legal standards - Increase income from providing consultancy services and re-invest this in improved services to our residents - Develop and improve the Civica database to drive improvements in efficiencies.

-Environmental Services performance
+Environmental Services Performance

-The service measures below support the delivery of the Corporate Plan 2020-2024.
+The service measures detailed below supports the delivery of the Corporate Plan 2020-2024 and the Climate and Environment Action Plan.